-- 4.54.
-The Institute recognises that planning for the management of an emergency or critical incident is essential to enable the Institute and its staff to meet the duty of care owed to its students. - 4.55.
-Safety including personal safety, home safety and travel safety are covered in the Orientation and Student handbook. - 4.56.
+- 4.62.
+The Institute recognises that planning for the management of an emergency crisis or critical incident is essential to enable the Institute and its staff to meet the duty of care owed to its students. - 4.63.
+Safety including personal safety, home safety and travel safety are covered in the Orientation and Student handbook. - 4.64.
 Students are introduced to the Australian emergency call services Triple Zero emergency number (000) and advised that where there is an immediate risk of harm to self or others, to call 000 or 106 for those who have speech or hearing impairment.
 Students are advised about other organisations that provide help, support counselling in an emergency/ urgent situation.
-Many of these organisation offer 24 hour helplines that are published in Student Handbook - 4.57.
-Students are encouraged to make contact with the Student Experience team if they feel that their personal circumstances are having an adverse effect on their study, and they require support. - 4.58.
-Students are advised during orientation that they should seek assistance from the Institute staff if there is an incident that significantly impacts on their wellbeing, including critical incident. - 4.59.
-Students will be advised that if they or someone they know is involved in a critical incident, they should report the matter to relevant authorities and the Student Experience team will provide them with support. - 4.60.
-The relevant process will be followed and support provided to the people involved as set out in the relevant policy and procedure: - The Critical Incident Policy and Procedure sets out the general critical incident processes that should be followed.
+Many of these organisation offer 24 hour helplines that are published in Student Handbook - 4.65.
+Students are advised during orientation that they should seek assistance from the Institute staff if there is an incident that significantly impacts on their wellbeing, including emergency crisis or critical incident. - 4.66.
+Students will be advised that if they or someone they know is involved in an emergency crisis or critical incident, they should report the matter to relevant authorities and the Student Experience team will provide them with support. - 4.67.
+The relevant process will be followed and support provided to the people involved as set out in the relevant policy and procedure: - The Critical Incident Policy and Procedure sets out the general critical incident processes that should be followed. - The Child safety Policy and Procedure sets out the processes to be followed in the case of actual or suspected child abuse. - The Sexual Assault and Sexual Harassment Policy and Procedure sets out the processes to be followed for a sexual abuse incident involving adults. - The Anti-Bullying and Harassment Policy and Procedure sets out the processes for where the incident involves bullying or harassment - The Anti-Discrimination Policy and Procedure sets out the processes for where the incident involves discrimination - The Student Code of Conduct Policy and Procedure sets out the processes to be followed where there is an incident involving student misconduct.